SUPPORTING FAMILIES WITH TWINS OR MORE FACING SEVERE DIFFICULTY

 Norland started formally working with Tamba in March 2014 to set up the Helping Hands project.
 The service offers families with multiples in crisis free support from qualified Norland Nannies who offer their services on a voluntary basis.
 You can read more about the nannies’ experience of working with families through Helping Hands.

-Norland’s Head of Research, Consultancy and Training(who also trained at Norland) is an Honorary Consultant for Tamba, regularly contributing to their quarterly magazine ‘Multiple Matters’ and delivering parenting workshops, focused on multiples, to their AGM and to Tamba members (parents of multiples).
+Claire Burgess (a former Norland employee who also trained at Norland College) is an Honorary Consultant for Tamba, regularly contributing to their quarterly magazine ‘Multiple Matters’ and delivering parenting workshops, focused on multiples, to their AGM and to Tamba members (parents of multiples).

 By December 2016, Norland Nannies, working on a voluntary basis, had provided 1,968 hours of practical support for families through Helping Hands.
 Qualified Norland Nannies have supported families facing bereavement, illness (including terminal conditions), severe postnatal depression, mental health issues, feeding and weaning problems, triplets with additional needs, quads, sleep and routine issues.